Massachusetts Aftercare Services For Addiction

 Learning supportive strategies for relapse prevention, and having access to ongoing support, can be critical to conquering a chronic cycle of substance misuse.

-Aftercare Services At Spring Hill Recovery Center In Massachusetts
+Aftercare Planning At Spring Hill Recovery Center

 - National Institute on Drug Abuse—Treatment and Recovery https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/treatment-recovery